QbitCreator/Simple-Ruby-Quantum-Computer-Simulator/README.md

 s(q) #Performs the S Phase matrix [[1, 0],[0, -i]] on qubit number q, which rotates the quantum state by 90° around the Z-axis.

-sd(q) #Performs the reverse fuction of the S Phase matrix [[1, 0],[0, -i]] on qubit number q, which rotates the quantum state by -90° around the Z-axis.
+sd(q) #Performs the reverse function of the S Phase matrix [[1, 0],[0, -i]] on qubit number q, which rotates the quantum state by -90° around the Z-axis.

 t(q) #Performs the T Phase matrix [[1, 0],[0, exp(i*PI/4)]] on qubit number q, which rotates the quantum state by 45° around the Z-axis.